Brainstorming

 Academic Writing Tip: 8 Brainstorming Techniques (tip #2)

-- Introduce the topic of the brainstorm.
+- Introduce the topic for brainstorming.

 a.
 Describe the topic